MicahElliott/flowrist/README.md

 Especially given the no-SFBs patterns listed below.
 It has been tested by me on up to English-10k, plus all the potentially awkward trigrams from [this post][12].
-I'm obviously biased, but this is the most comfortable my wrists have felt on any of the many layouts I've tried in anger.
+I'm obviously biased, but this is the most comfortable my wrists have felt on any of the many layouts I've tried.

 ## Defying the analyzers